Editorial Board

 ANNA MORIN, PharmD

-Dr. Morin is the Dean for the School of Pharmacy-Worcester/Manchester at the Massachusetts College of Pharmacy and Health Sciences (MCPHS) and a Professor of Pharmacy Practice.
-She has contributed significantly to advancing the mission and goals of the School of Pharmacy, while also contributing to teaching, service, and research as a faculty member.
+Dr. Morin is the Associate Provost for the Worcester and Manchester campuses at the Massachusetts College of Pharmacy and Health Sciences (MCPHS) and a Professor of Pharmacy Practice.
+She has contributed significantly to advancing the mission and strategic priorities of the University, while also contributing to teaching, service, and research as a faculty member.
 Dr. Morin has been a strong advocate of interprofessional and interdisciplinary initiatives within the University.
 Her teaching, scholarship, and clinical activities have focused on psychiatric illnesses, women’s health, drug interactions, and herbal and complementary alternative medicine.

 THORU PEDERSON, PhD